Sightseeing & Accommodation north of Inverness

 Made popular by the Victorians who came to 'take the waters' from the 5 wells, the town is now visited by tourists and has a variety of B&Bs and hotels, and several shops.

 The original Pump Room now includes an exhibition with video and life size models, gift shop, tourist information, and treats by The Real Sweets & Gift Company.
 Open daily (closed Sunday/Monday in winter).

 Overlooking the pretty town square, the Strathpeffer Pavilion has been restored and hosts a varied entertainment programme, concerts, conferences, exhibitions, weddings and other functions.
 It also has its own restaurant (RedPoppy).

 The other main visitor attraction is the Highland Museum of Childhood located in the old railway station.

-b>Castle Leod is the seat of the chief of the Clan Mackenzie, the Earl of Cromartie.
+Castle Leod is the seat of the chief of the Clan Mackenzie, the Earl of Cromartie.
 It can be seen from the roadside on the edge of Strathpeffer just after the Eagle Stone.
 Guided tours are usually given on certain scheduled afternoons from April to August (contact: 01997 421 264).
 Private tours of the castle are also available by appointment only.
 The castle can be hired for weddings.
 It is widely considered to be the inspiration behind Diana Gabaldon's Castle Leoch in Outlander.

 The Community Centre hosts a Village Market (usually on the first and third Saturdays of each month) from 9.30am to 12.30pm, with stalls of local produce, arts and crafts.
 Tel: 01997 421989.